 - Can be reverted or ignored

-A soft fork is any change to a blockchain protocol that stops the rule-set enforced by full nodes that update to enforce the soft fork rules.
+A soft fork is any change to a blockchain protocol that stops the rule set enforced by full nodes that update to implement the soft fork rules.
 In other words, a soft fork means that if a new set of rules are introduced that need not gain the majority, they can or cannot be applied by all the nodes.
-A block considered valid before the soft fork activates will be considered valid by others even after that.
-New rules are brought forward.
+A block considered valid before the soft fork activates will be regarded as valid by others even after that.
+As a result, new rules are brought forward.

 A Soft Fork is usually backward compatible.
 For instance, if an old node decides to make and verify a block, it will be considered valid by all other nodes on the network, new or old.